Azure/MachineLearningNotebooks/automl/README.md

 If you are an experienced data scientist, AutoML will help increase your productivity by intelligently performing the model and hyperparameter selection for your training and generates high quality models much quicker than manually specifying several combinations of the parameters and running training jobs.
 AutoML provides visibility and access to all the training jobs and the performance characteristics of the models to help you further tune the pipeline if you desire.

+Below are the three execution environments supported by AutoML.

  <a name="jupyter"></a>
 ## Running samples in Azure Notebooks - Jupyter based notebooks in the Azure cloud

 1. [![Azure Notebooks](https://notebooks.azure.com/launch.png)](https://aka.ms/aml-clone-azure-notebooks)
 [Import sample notebooks ](https://aka.ms/aml-clone-azure-notebooks) into Azure Notebooks.
 1. Follow the instructions in the [../00.configuration](00.configuration.ipynb) notebook to create and connect to a workspace.
 1. Open one of the sample notebooks.

     **Make sure the Azure Notebook kernel is set to `Python 3.6`** when you open a notebook.

     ![set kernel to Python 3.6](../images/python36.png)

+ <a name="databricks"></a>
+## Running samples in Azure Databricks

+**NOTE**: Please create your Azure Databricks cluster as v4.x (high concurrency preferred) with **Python 3** (dropdown).
+**NOTE**: You should at least have contributor access to your Azure subcription to run the notebook.
+- Please remove the previous SDK version if there is any and install the latest SDK by installing **azureml-sdk[automl_databricks]** as a PyPi library in Azure Databricks workspace.
+- Download the sample notebook 16a.auto-ml-classification-local-azuredatabricks from [GitHub](https://github.com/Azure/MachineLearningNotebooks) and import into the Azure databricks workspace.
+- Attach the notebook to the cluster.

 <a name="localconda"></a>
 ## Running samples in a Local Conda environment

 To run these notebook on your own notebook server, use these installation instructions.